CafeVariomeUoL/cv3-docs/Writerside/topics/keycloak-credentials-and-account.md

 Both the CV3 frontend and backend are designed exclusively to use the standard flow.
 This approach is chosen for its high compatibility and security while minimizing the risk of credential leaks.
 The client secret is stored in the backend, while the frontend sends an authorization code to exchange for an access token.

 Unlike standard designs, where tokens are stored in the backend to authenticate with other resources, CV3 keeps the tokens in the frontend.
-This is because all authorization is independent of the OIDC service, and the tokens have only minimal scopes.
+This is because all authorization is independent of the <tooltip term="OIDC">OIDC</tooltip> service, and the tokens have only minimal scopes.
 By doing so, the backend remains RESTful and can potentially be used with any other tools or interfaces that provide the correct tokens.

 ### Service account role